knative/docs/docs/developer/eventing/sinks/kafka-sink.md

 To enable debug logging for data plane components change the logging level to `DEBUG` in the `kafka-config-logging` ConfigMap.

-1. Apply the `kafka-config-logging` ConfigMap by running the command:
+1. Create a YAML file using the `kafka-config-logging` ConfigMap below:

     ```yaml
-    kubectl apply -f - <<EOF
     apiVersion: v1
     kind: ConfigMap
     metadata: